Undergraduate study in Applied Mathematics

 Where can undergraduate study in Applied Mathematics take you?

-Career opportunities for Applied Mathematics graduates may include industry or government, computer development, insurance, meteorology, traffic engineering, systems analysis, computing programming, statistics, biometrics or operations research, and many other fields.
+Career opportunities for Applied Mathematics graduates abound within government and industry.
+Areas include computer development, insurance, meteorology, traffic engineering, systems analysis, computing programming, statistics, biometrics and operations research.
 There is also currently a strong demand for mathematics teachers.

-Some of our recent graduates are employed in the following areas:
+Some of our recent graduates are employed in:

 Further study options